Stevendeleon/blog/posts/css-functions.md

 comments: {}
 ---

 CSS contains various built-in functions.
+Let's take a closer look at how it works.

+<!--more-->

 Unlike programming languages, you do not have the ability to create your own CSS function.

-<!--more-->

 ### Basics